 No part of net earnings of the Corporation shall inure to the benefit of, or be distributable to, its directors, officers, members or any person having a personal and private interest in the activities of the Corporation, except that the Corporation shall be authorized and empowered to pay reasonable compensation for services rendered and to make payments and distributions in furtherance of the purposes of this Corporation.

-Article V. Lobbying
+Article V. Political and Lobbying Activities

-No direct or indirect activities of the Corporation shall consist of the carrying on of propaganda or otherwise attempting to influence legislation or of participating in or intervening in, including publishing or distribution of statements, any political campaign on behalf of any candidate for

-public office.
-This Article shall not preclude the Corporation from consulting or discussing with appropriate bodies terms of engagement specific to search and rescue activities that the Corporation may undertake from time to time at the request of such bodies.
+The Corporation shall strictly comply with the current Internal Revenue Code outlining the acceptable conduct, interface and influence of a tax-exempt, 501(c)(3) organization in the areas of political activities and legislative activities.
+The Corporation shall refrain from subject activities that could result in the revocation of tax-exempt status or the imposition of certain excise taxes.

 Article VI.
 Transactions